 COVID-19 peak in India likely to be witnessed in mid-November

-New Delhi, June 15: The COVID-19 peak in India will likely be witnessed in mid November, an ICMR funded study has said.
+New Delhi, June 15: The COVID-19 peak in India will likely be witnessed in mid-November, an ICMR funded study has said.

 The nation-wide lockdown delayed the onset of the peak stage of coronavirus pandemic in India.
 It also gave time to prepare the health system, an open access study funded by the ICMR said.